-The Wet-Detective is a bedwetting and incontinence bed pad alarm.
+The Wet-Detective is a bedwetting and incontinence bed pad alarm system.
 It can be used as a behavioral modification system for treating bedwetting or it can be used simply to alert that the pad has become wet, as needed for those with incontinence.

 Setting Up Your Alarm:

-- Insert the cable into jack on the side of the alarm unit and attach the snaps at the other end of the cable to the snaps on the pad.
+- Insert the cable into jack into the port on the side of the alarm unit, and attach the snaps at the other end of the cable to the snaps on the pad.

 - Place the pad on the bed.
 The wet detection area of the pad covers only about 2/3 of the pad and will not detect wetness on the outside edges of the pad.
 The alarm unit can rest on a bed side table, or you can fold out the clip on the underside of the alarm to attach the unit to the bed skirt or another location.
 Be sure that the alarm unit is not in a location where the cable can become wrapped around the user or can cause someone to fall.